 IPM Checklist for Teachers

-- Know the PA Schools IPM Manual
+- Be familiar with the PA School IPM Manual

 - Recognize that IPM has elements of many different subjects including biology, social studies, math, chemistry, so teaching IPM across the curriculum is the best approach.